Author: David Shakow, Professor Emeritus, University of Pennsylvania School of Law1

 However, those who delegate their stakes to the active validators may be in a weaker position than those who join a mining pool in a proof of work context.
 Normally, those delegators simply allow the validators to make use of their stakes in order to increase the validator’s chance to be called upon to validate transactions.
 But, once they have designated their stake, these delegator’s have no ongoing obligation.
 They simply collect a portion of the fees granted to the validators to whom they have delegated their stake – much like a lessor in a triple net lease.
 This may make it harder to assert that they are engaged in a trade or business.

 When all those involved in a pool can be treated as engaged in a trade or business, they may well be considered to be acting as a partnership.
 In the proof of stake environment, where delegators’ activities may not rise to the level of a trade or business, the question of whether a partnership has been created is particularly important.
-If there is a partnership, which itself is engaged in a trade or business, the delegators will have the consequences of the trade or business designation.
+If there is a partnership, that itself is engaged in a trade or business, the delegators will have the consequences of the trade or business designation.

 What difference does it make if those involved are treated as engaged in a trade or business?
 For anyone deemed not to be engaged in trade or business, the result could be that they cannot offset any income they earn with the related expenses, since Congress has significantly limited the expenses that can be taken by those not engaged in a trade or business.
 This would be particularly troubling for those who have joined a mining pool in a proof of work environment, since there would be significant costs, for electricity as well as for software, expenses that could not be used to offset the income that is earned.

-Separately, one will have to consider the potential application of self employment taxes, as well as the issue of whether the trade or business causes a taxpayer to be subject to tax outside of their state or country of residence.
+Separately, one will have to consider the potential application of self-employment taxes, as well as the issue of whether the trade or business causes a taxpayer to be subject to tax outside of their state or country of residence.
 Some states also have taxes that can apply to unincorporated entities.

 1 The statements in this paper represent the views of the author only and should not be attributed to the University of Pennsylvania School of Law.
 Further, this document should not be treated as legal advice to any reader or to Lukka.